kubevela/kubevela.github.io/docs/platform-engineers/addon/intro.md

 To build an addon, you should follow some basic rules as follows.

 You need to create an addon directory to place addon resource files.
-We're building a [CLI command](https://github.com/kubevela/kubevela/pull/4162) to create the scaffold, it will be released in v1.5.
+Won't bother to create? `vela addon init` command will create a basic structure for you (vela CLI v1.5 or later).
+Please refer to `vela addon init -h` for details.
+For quick starts, we will just use `vela addon init your-addon-name` now.

-Typically the directory hierarchy looks like below:
+Typically, the directory hierarchy looks like below:

 ```shell
 ├── resources/